fare/asdf/doc/best_practices.md

 In the test system, `fiveam` is the name of a popular test library, and the content of the `perform` method is how to invoke this library to run the test suite `:foobar`.
-Obvious YMMV if you use a different library.
+Obviously your mileage may vary if you use a different library.

 #### <a name="notes_asdf2"></a>Note on ASDF 2 compatibility